Dick Vitale Has Been Married for Over 50 Years, and He Can Thank the New York Mets

 Lorraine has remained supportive of Dick Vitale’s career

-If a marriage can reach 50 years with how many late nights Vitale had, that’s a testament to true love.
-Vitale frequently posts photos of the two and shares stories of how supportive his wife has been, especially when she encouraged him to join ESPN.
+If a marriage can reach over 50 years with the many late nights Vitale had covering sports, it’s a testament to true love.
+Vitale frequently posts photos of the two and shares stories of his wife’s support, especially when she encouraged him to join ESPN.

 Like Sportscasting on Facebook.
 Follow us on Twitter @sportscasting19.